What is your liability if your dog bites someone?

 Dog Bites and Homeowners Insurance

 Most homeowners’ and renters’ insurance policies cover dog bites, up to the liability limits.
-In 2019, according to the Insurance Information Institute and State Farm, liability claims related to dog bites and other injuries caused by canines cost homeowner insurers $797 million.
+In 2019, according to the Insurance Information Institute and State Farm, liability claims related to dog bites and other injuries caused by canines cost homeowner insurers $1.12 billion.

-In New York the average insurance claim for a dog bite is nearly $56,000, the highest in the nation.
-Average claims in New Jersey are just under $48,000.
+In New York the average insurance claim for a dog bite exceeds $66,000, compared to a national average of $58,545.
+Average claims in New Jersey are just over $62,000.
 Many policies also cover dog bites outside the home—say, if the owner is walking or traveling with the dog.
 For claims that exceed liability limits, typically $100,000 to $300,000, the dog owner must pay the excess damages.

 We highly recommend checking your insurance policy or confirming with your insurance agent or broker that your policy includes protection against the liability caused by a dog or other pet.
 And the decision to adopt a dog should also prompt a call to your insurance partner.
 Some homeowners’ and renters’ policies may exclude certain dog breeds, such as pit bulls and Rottweilers, but owners can purchase a canine liability policy for protection.